vinthony/ghost-free-shadow-removal/README.md

 ## **Demo**

 #### 1. Local ipynb demo
-1. download the pre-trained model from above. **SRD+** is recommanded.
+1. download the pre-trained model from above. **SRD+** is recommended.
 2. download pretrained-vgg19 from [MatConvNet](http://www.vlfeat.org/matconvnet/pretrained/#downloading-the-pre-trained-models).
-3. Uncompress pretrained models into 'Models/' as shown in the folders.
+3. Uncompress pre-trained models into 'Models/' as shown in the folders.
 4. Starting a [jupyter](https://jupyter.org/) server and run the demo code following the instructions in `demo.ipynb`

 It has been tested both in MacOS 10.15 and Ubuntu 18.04 LTS.
 Both CPU and GPU are supported (But running on CPU is quite slow).